lunardao/dao/README.md

 ### Sentinels

-LunarDAO Sentinels is a committee responsible for executing community decisions in regards to treasury (multi-sig) and consists of eight members in total.
-Sentinels can reject a malicious proposal even if it has been approved by the community.
+LunarDAO Sentinels is a committee with a role of a treasury veto agent.
+It is a multi-sig Gnosis Safe which of eight members in total.
+The DAO flow of proposal, vote, execution is done fully on-chain and without any interaction or approval needed by Sentinels.
+However, the Sentinels are the last fall back solution as they can reject a malicious proposal even if it has been approved by the community.
 Five are needed to execute a decision.

-The suggested time frame to be a multi-sig participant is two years.
-The transfer will happen when there is someone who can take over when the time is due and is not a rigid measurement.
-To rotate responsibilities to new Sentinels supports a level of diversity of thought in this important governance responsibility.

 *A malicious proposal can include:*